stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 );
 ```

-The [Message#ack](/api-docs/latest/interfaces/IMessage.html#ack) method accepts `headers` argument for additional
-headers.
-For example, to acknowledge a message as part of a transaction and request a receipt:
+[Message#ack](/api-docs/latest/interfaces/IMessage.html#ack) accepts an optional `headers` object.
+For example, to acknowledge within a transaction and request a receipt:

 ```javascript
 const tx = client.begin();